drauf727/Drauf727ReadMeGenerator/readIt.md

 - [Testing](#testing)
 - [Questions](#questions)
 ## Description
-a
+Created a node script to make a readme
 ## Installation
-a
+Inquirer is needed
 ## Usage
-a
+None
 ## Contribution
-a
+Me
 ## Testing
-a
+No tests
 ## Questions
-Reach out to me on GitHub at a or by email at a
+Reach out to me on GitHub at http://github.com/drauf727 or by email at david@mail.com